airdb-wiki/airdb-wiki.github.io/src/content/docs/interview/interviewer/open.md

 ---
-title: Hello, World!
+title: Opening
-description: This is a page in my Starlight-powered site
+description: Opening
 ---

-# Open
+Openning

 Q:  How will you open an interview when you unsure of how to pronounce the candidate's name?